 Today, the two forts of Saint Francis and Turluru and the old church of Saint Theodore are severely destroyed.
 There are some surviving walls and bases of cisterns and auxiliary rooms.
 Visiting the island is forbidden as it is a nature reserve for the protection of the endangered Cretan ibex.
 However, every year, during the feast of Saint Theodore, visitors arrive with ferries and boats from Platanias for participating in the festival.

 The myth of the creation of Thodorou

 Thodorou could not be ignored by the folk legends, especially once the cave on the south side of the island, makes it looks like a monster mouth.
 It is noteworthy to mention that the locals often refer to the island, as the "Monster."

-Many legends are told about the creation of the two islands.
-The most common story says that in early Christian times, the island did not exist at all.
-One day, the residents saw a huge monster and it baby, approaching Crete, ready to attack.
+Many legends are told about the creation of the island.
+The most common story says that in the early Christian times, the island did not exist at all.
+One day, the residents saw a huge monster and its baby, approaching Crete, ready to attack.
 According to some myths, it was a giant bear with its baby.

-Then, locals began to throw spears and arrows from afar to kill them, but it kept its furious route to the coast.
-The terrified women began to pray in Agia Marina and Agios Georgios to survive.
-Their prayers to saints were heard and both monsters were petrified, creating the islands of Saint Theodore, Thodorou and Glaraki.
+Then, locals began to throw spears and arrows from afar to kill them, but they kept their furious route to the coast.
+The terrified women began to pray in Saint Marina and Saint George to survive.
+Their prayers to saints were heard and both monsters were petrified, creating the two islands of Saint Theodore; Thodorou and Glaraki.
 The monster was petrified with its mouth open, threatening to devour Cretans.